ireneo-cobarjr/ziggiApp/README.md

 ```bash
 ./sign-android
 ```
 This will create a signed android app.
-By default the name of the app will be ziggiapp.apk but if you need to make it into a different name, jusr run:
+By default the name of the app will be ziggiapp.apk but if you need to make it into a different name, just run:
 ```bash
 ./sign-android app_name
 ```